-'''

-uint public mostSent;

 function SendContract() payable {

 richest = msg.sender;

 mostSent = msg.value;

 }

-function becomeRichest() returns (bool) {
+function becomeRichest() payable returns (bool) {

 if (msg.value > mostSent) {

-// Check if call succeeds to prevent an attacker

-// from trapping the previous person's funds in

-// this contract through a callstack attack

-if (!richest.send(msg.value)) {

-throw;

-}
+// This line can cause problems (explained below).

+richest.transfer(msg.value);

 richest = msg.sender;

 mostSent = msg.value;

 return true;

+}

+}

+'''

+'''

 } else {

 return false;

 }

 }

 '''

-Notice that, in this example, an attacker could trap the contract into an unusable state by causing richest to be the address of a contract that has a fallback function which consumes more than the 2300 gas stipend.
-That way, whenever send is called to deliver funds to the "poisoned" contract, it will cause execution to always fail because there will not be enough gas to finish the execution of the fallback function.
+Notice that, in this example, an attacker could trap the contract into an unusable state by causing richest to be the address of a contract that has a fallback function which fails (e.g. by using revert () or by just conssuming more than the 2300 gas stipend).
+That way, whenever transfer is called to deliver funds to the "poisoned" contract, it will fail and thus also become Richest will fail, with the contract being stuck forever.